-Budgeting doesn’t need to be hard.
-Our budgeting tips show you how you can start saving today!
+Budgeting doesn’t need to be stressful or confusing.
+These simple budgeting tips show you how you can start saving today.

 7 min read

-1. Don’t ask how to budget money, ask why you want to budget
+1. Don’t ask how to budget money—ask why you want to budget

 The key to success in any endeavor is to create specific, yet challenging objectives.
-Getting to grips with what is motivating you to save can go a long way to creating some clear, achievable goals.
-This helps you to stay focused and on track, even when things aren’t so easy.
+Understanding what motivates you to save can go a long way toward creating clear, achievable savings targets.
+And keeping your savings goals in mind can help you to stay focused and on track, even when things aren’t so easy.

 Is this goal motivating enough that you will want to stick with it, even if there are periods in which saving becomes a little tricky?